Discrete Variables and Continuous Variables In Exercises 13–18, d... | Channels for Pearson+

 1

-Step 1: Understand the definitions of discrete and continuous variables.
-A discrete variable is one that can take on a countable number of distinct values, such as integers or specific categories.
-A continuous variable, on the other hand, can take on any value within a given range, including fractions and decimals.
+Understand the definitions: A discrete random variable takes on a countable number of distinct values (e.g., number of students in a class), while a continuous random variable can take on any value within a given range (e.g., height, weight, or time).

-Step 2: Analyze the random variable x in the problem.
-Here, x represents the populations of the 50 U.S. states.
+Identify the random variable in the problem: Here, the random variable x represents the length of time it takes to complete an exam.

-Step 3: Consider the nature of population data.
-Population counts are typically whole numbers (e.g., 1,000,000 people) because you cannot have a fraction of a person in this context.
-This suggests that the variable is countable.
+Analyze the nature of the variable: Time is measured on a continuous scale and can take on any value within a range (e.g., 45.2 minutes, 60.75 minutes, etc.), including fractions of a second.

-Step 4: Determine whether the variable is discrete or continuous.
-Since population values are countable and cannot take on an infinite range of values within a continuous interval, the variable x is discrete.
+Determine whether the variable is discrete or continuous: Since time is not countable and can take on infinitely many values within a range, it is a continuous random variable.

-Step 5: Conclude that x is a discrete variable and explain why.
-The populations of the 50 U.S. states are represented by whole numbers, making x a discrete variable.
+Conclude and explain: The random variable x is continuous because it represents a measurement (time) that can take on any value within a range, rather than being limited to distinct, countable values.

 Verified video answer for a similar problem: